ElektraInitiative/PermaplanT/README.md

 PermaplanT is an app for

-- Web (Firefox, Chromium)
+- Web: Firefox, Chromium
-- Progressive Web App (PWAs) Android 9+
+- Larger mobile devices like tablets: Progressive Web App (PWA) Android 9+

 It has a server-side component with a database for plants.

-## Goal
+## Goals

-The overall goal of the app is to enable planning:
+The overall goals of the app is to enable planning:

-- for a good yield, while
+1. for a good yield, while
-- providing a diverse and fully functioning ecosystem.
+2. providing a diverse and fully functioning ecosystem.

-To achieve that the app provides, e.g.:
+To achieve these two goals the app provides, e.g.:

 - visual indications for what:
   1. makes sense according to natural constraints